nitaybz/homebridge-sensibo-ac/README.md

 To enable the **history storage** feature, add `"enableHistoryStorage": true` to your config.

-### Fan speeds & "AUTO" speed

-Fan speed steps are determined by the steps you have available in the Sensibo app.
-Since HomeKit control over fan speed is with a slider between 0-100, the plugin converts the steps you have in the Sensibo app to values between 1 to 100, when 100 is highest and 1 is lowest.
-If "AUTO" speed is available in your setup, setting the fan speed to 0, should actually set it to "AUTO" speed.

 ## Troubleshooting and Debug

 Start by turning on debug logs, this is done by adding `"debug": true` to your config, saving and restarting Homebridge.
 This will print additional info in the Homebridge Console Logs, which will give more details on what's happening and may help isolate the issue.